Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/README.md

 The second feature of this repository is the use of <span style="color:green "> **do concurrent construct**</span>.
 The `do concurrent construct` was introduced in <span style="color:green "> **Fortran 2008**</span>.
 It aids in generating the vector code to improve performance.
 In the [previous work](https://github.com/Shahid718/Programming-Phase-field-in-Fortran/tree/main/model_B/example) we have used it already.

 Care must be taken when using `do concurrent construct` with procedures.
 If procedures are called with in do concurrent construct they are required to be <span style="color:green ">**pure**</span>.
 In pure procedures, the intent attribute of all dummy variable must be declared.
-The codes in this repository usually use simple procedure for the intial microstructure and the pure procedures for the evolution.
+These codes  usually use simple procedure for the intial microstructure and the pure procedures for the evolution.

 ## **Conventions**

-Here we present some conventions relavant to the repository.
+Here we present some conventions.

-* The <span style="color:green ">**filename**</span> is based on: the algorithm, the model name, dislin library (if used), the type of internal procedure employed i.e., function or subroutine, and the version.
+* The <span style="color:green ">**filename**</span> is based on: the algorithm, the model name, dislin library (if used), the type of internal procedure i.e., function or subroutine, and the version.
 All files are written in free source format.

 ![file_name_style](images/file_name.png)

 * The usage of <span style="color:green ">**comments**</span> in the code serves many purposes.
-They are used to differentiate different sections with the style **==**, for procedures with **---** and for others with simply **!**
+They are used to differentiate different sections with the style `==`, for procedures with `---` and for others with simply `!`

 ![comment](images/comments.png)

-* The granularity of the program is based on the number of procedures.
-For instance, the *left* code makes 4 calls to subroutines in the evolution section and *right* code only 1; therefore, the former is called <span style="color:green ">**fine-grained**</span> and later <span style="color:green ">**coarse-grained**</span> code.
+* The granularity of the program depends on the number of procedures.
+For instance, the *left* code makes 4 calls to subroutines and *right* code only 1; therefore, the former is called <span style="color:green ">**fine-grained**</span> and later <span style="color:green ">**coarse-grained**</span> code.

 ![flowchart](images/granularity.png)